 As a related step, on Sept.
-1, 2021, we filed a Certificate of Need with the Minnesota Public Utilities Commission as the next step in seeking regulatory approval to extend the use of the Monticello nuclear plant until at least 2040, as we continue to transition to a carbon-free future.
+1, 2021, we filed a Certificate of Need with the Minnesota Public Utilities Commission seeking regulatory approval to extend the use of the Monticello nuclear plant until at least 2040, as we continue to transition to a carbon-free future.

 You have been selected to participate in a brief survey to help us improve our site.